Boris Laschka: Honors

 Laschka was awarded 1999 the Honorary Fellowship of American Institute of Aeronautics and Astronautics.
 The International Council of the Aeronautical Sciences (ICAS) honored him with its Life Membership, Honorary Fellowship, and the Maurice-Roy-Medal in 2004 and 2007.
 DGLR bestowed the Ludwig-Prandtl-Ring upon him, 2002.
 From the Italian aerospace society AIDAA he got the first "Frecce d'Argento", 1990.
-The Northwestern Poltechnical University (NPU), Xi'an, PR China appointed him Honorary Professor in 1989.
+The Northwestern Polytechnical University (NPU), Xi'an, PR China appointed him Honorary Professor in 1989.
 In 1989 he received the Bundesverdienstkreuz (Cross of Merit) by the Federal Republic of Germany and in 1994 the Bintang Jasa Nararya (Star of Merit Nararya) by the Republic of Indonesia.
 He is Member of the "International Academy for Astronautics" since 1987 and Membre Etrangere and Titulaire, respectively, of the Academie de l'air et de l'espace since 1989.